-In conjunction with a Public Comment Period, the City of Auburn held a public presentation on the Draft Plan Report on February 25, 2021.
+In conjunction with the Public Comment Period, the City of Auburn held a public presentation of the Draft Plan Report on February 25, 2021.
 The Plan was posted on the City of Auburn Website where the public was able to view and comment as well.
+Members of the public were encouraged to attend the meeting remotely.